ShamWuo/Wusic-Public-Showcase/ARCHITECTURE.md

 # System Architecture

 ## Overview
-Wusic follows a **Local-First**, **Service-Oriented** architecture.
+Prasic follows a **Local-First**, **Service-Oriented** architecture.
 The application is built on React Native (Expo) and utilizes a modular design to ensure maintainability and scalability.

 ## Core Layers